RightSexyOrc/chiadevgettingstarted/README.md

 Note: We'll use testnet7, because the configuration values are already available in the default install, and there's a "faucet" website we can use to get some free testnet chia easily.

 1) edit ~/.chia/mainnet/config and change the selected_network line to "selected_network: testnet7"

 2) at the command line, type: "chia configure -t true"

-#chia #chiablockchain #LearnChia #ChiaFAQ

 3) start the chia-blockchain-gui within its directory: "npm run electron &"